uw-madison-chem-shops/wisconsin-photoreactor/lightsource-leds/README.md

 To order blank Indus Star A008 LED stars for custom LED star creation, contact [LEDsupply](https://www.ledsupply.com/contact-us), [LEDdynamics](https://leddynamics.com/contact-us) or other vendors.

-Other 20 mm 3-up LED stars in industry standard packages could be incorporated into the WPR, but have not been tested.
+Different 20 mm 3-up LED stars in industry standard packages could be incorporated into the WPR, but have not been tested.